When you Travel to Verona, Italy, it’s like traveling to a real-life fairy tale! Verona is the quaintest, most picturesque little city imaginable.

 I’m thrilled to share a little about my experience in and a few tips for your own travel to Verona here with you!

-It’s a funny little saying but it totally speaks to how beloved this man and his company are throughout the country.
+First, a little about Giovanni Rana.
+He’s called the second most famous man in Italy, second only to the Pope!
+It’s a funny little saying, but it totally speaks to how beloved this man and his company are throughout the country.

 Now fast forward about 50 years.
 In Italian households, the word “Rana” is fairly interchangeable with the word “Tortellini.”
 And in December, the company marked their US launch by welcoming over 100 Americans to Verona for a lavish 3-day celebration of all things pasta!
 It was a thrill to be a part of it all!